 Parc Lalla Hasna & Koutoubia

-Parc Lalla Hasna is the main green park in town and pretty pleasant.
-Nothing crazy but just a few meters from Jemaa el-Fna market.
-Worth the short walk.
+Parc Lalla Hasna is the main green park in town and pretty pleasant, just a few meters from Jemaa el-Fna market.
+Nothing crazily impressive but it is worth the short walk.

 Koutoubia is a XII century mosque you can see from the park.